New Saint Andrews College Conservatory of Music

 Piano Instructor

-Gabriel received his B.A. from New Saint Andrews College in 2018 and also received his music certificate from the Conservatory of Music.
-He currently is an administrator for the conservatory and a teacher’s assistant to the college’s music faculty.
-He regularly accompanies, sings with choirs around town, and leads music at church.
-He has been a solo vocalist with the New Saint Andrews choir and the ACCS National Honor Choir.
-Gabriel teaches piano for the conservatory and choir at Schola Cantorum.
-He lives in Moscow with his wife, Allegra, and daughter.
+Gabriel received his BA in Liberal Arts & Culture from New Saint Andrews College in 2018 and his Certificate of Music from the Conservatory of Music.
+He currently teaches Vocal Tech for New Saint Andrews.
+He regularly accompanies and sings with choirs around town, is the music minister at Kings Cross Church, and teaches piano for the Conservatory.
+He has been a solo vocalist with the New Saint Andrews Choir and the ACCS National Honor Choir.
+Gabriel lives in Moscow with his wife, Allegra, and their three daughters.

 Cassandra Hale